 How to track your money?

-Aimee: With you working somewhere and then you had the business on the side, I think it's such a smart way to approach it.
-I know that some people love the idea of being under pressure and the feeling that they have to create the result as if their life depends on it.
-I actually don't subscribe to that mindset.
-I think there's super intentionality behind it: "I am going to create all of my needs from this one way of creating money, and I'm going to then leverage this new project or business to do that."
+I know that some people love the idea of being under pressure and the feeling that they must create the result as if their life depends on it.
+I don’t subscribe to that mindset.
+I think there’s super intentionality behind it: “I am going to create all of my needs from this one way of creating money, and I’m going to then leverage this new project or business to do that.”

-Understanding how much money you need to have the lifestyle that you need to get started is Step 1.
-And Step 2 is having a proper bookkeeping system or a money management system that can show you what's coming in and what's going out.
-Once you have that data, that's when you can start answering some of the questions that you posed, like "Am I charging enough?" and "Do I like my profit margins?"
+Understanding how much money you need to have the lifestyle that you need to get started is Step one.
+And step two is having a proper bookkeeping system or a money management system that can show you what’s coming in and what’s going out.
+Once you have that data, that’s when you can start answering some of the questions that you posed, like “am I charging enough?” and “do I like my profit margins?”

 Are you undercharging?